alejio/alejio.github.io/_posts/2019-09-02-hiring-machine-learning-engineers-part-1.md

 In Part 2, I will cover how to define a hiring process for a Machine Learning Engineer:

-- Articulating role responsibilities;
+- Articulating role responsibilities
-- using a take-home task as a means of mutual education and communication; and
+- Using a take-home task as a means of mutual education and communication.
-- having realistic expectations.

 ## Resources